vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="ca_cert"></a>
 ## Deploy a Virtual Container Host for Use with a Docker Client that Requires CA Certificates ##

 If your development environment uses custom Certificate Authority certificates to authenticate connections between Docker clients and virtual container hosts, use the `cert` and `key` options to provide the paths to an X.509 certificate and its key when you deploy a virtual container host.
-The paths to the certificate and key files must be relative to the location from which you are deploying a virtual container host.
+The paths to the certificate and key files must be relative to the location from which you are running `vic-machine create`.

 This example deploys a virtual container host with the following configuration: